nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 11. Logs and previous commits should be transferable and functional after transfer onto other computers.
 12. Users should be able to undo up to at least _100_ commands.
 13. Software default file size should not exceed _50_ Megabytes.
+14. Most commands should take preferrably 1 second to be executed, and at most 3-4 seconds.

 ### Glossary